Truman Capote: Public persona

+Legacy

 Capote's childhood is the focus of a permanent exhibit in Monroeville, Alabama's Old Courthouse Museum, covering his life in Monroeville with his Faulk cousins and how those early years are reflected in his writing.
 The exhibit brings together photos, letters and memorabilia to paint a portrait of Capote's early life in Monroeville.
 Jennings Faulk Carter donated the collection to the Museum in 2005.
 The collection comprises 12 handwritten letters (1940s–60s) from Capote to his favorite aunt, Mary Ida Carter (Jennings' mother).
 Many of the items in the collection belonged to his mother and Virginia Hurd Faulk, Carter's cousin with whom Capote lived as a child.

 The exhibit features many references to Sook, but two items in particular are always favorites of visitors: Sook's "Coat of Many Colors" and Truman's baby blanket.
 Truman's first cousin recalls that as children, he and Truman never had trouble finding Sook in the darkened house on South Alabama Avenue because they simply looked for the bright colors of her coat.
 Truman's baby blanket is a "granny square" blanket Sook made for him.
 The blanket became one of Truman's most cherished possessions, and friends say he was seldom without it – even when traveling.
 In fact, he took the blanket with him when he flew from New York to Los Angeles to be with Joanne Carson on August 23, 1984.
 According to Joanne Carson, when he died at her home on August 25, his last words were, "It's me, it's Buddy," followed by, "I'm cold."
 Buddy was Sook's name for him.